Saltasauridae

 Saltasauridae (named after the Salta region of Argentina where they were first found) is a family of armored herbivorous sauropods from the Upper Cretaceous.
-They are known from fossils found in South America, Asia, North America, and Europe.
+They are known from fossils found in South America, Africa, Asia, North America, and Europe.
 They are characterized by their vertebrae and feet, which are similar to those of Saltasaurus, the first of the group to be discovered and the source of the name.
 The last and largest of the group and only one found in North America, Alamosaurus, was 34 m in length and one of the last sauropods to go extinct.

 Most of the saltasaurids were smaller, around 15 m in length, and one, Rocasaurus, was only 8 m long.
 Like all sauropods, the saltasaurids were quadrupeds, their necks and tails were held almost parallel to the ground, and their small heads had only tiny, peg-like teeth.
-They were herbivorous, stripping leaves off of plants and digesting them in their enormous guts.
+They were herbivorous, stripping leaves off plants and digesting them in their enormous guts.
 Although large animals, they were smaller than other sauropods of their time, and many possessed distinctive additional defenses in the form of scutes along their backs.